Teleidosaurus: Classification

 The only species within Teleidosaurus is the type species T. calvadosii.
 Both T. bathonicus and T. gaudryi where referred to Eoneustes.
 All species are from Calvados, Normandy of France.
-Recent phylogenetic analyses do not support the monophyly of Teleidosaurus.
+Phylogenetic analyses do not support the monophyly of Teleidosaurus.
+Once considered a metriorhynchid, Teleidosaurus was later recovered as non-metriorhynchid metriorhynchoid.

+The cladogram below is from a 2024 study on the relationships of thalattosuchians.